Adiabatic manipulation of a system interacting with a spin-bath: Introduction

 \section{Introduction}

-Stimulated Raman Adiabatic Passage (STIRAP)~\cite{ref:STIRAP_rev1,ref:STIRAP_rev2,ref:STIRAP_rev3,ref:STIRAP_rev4,ref:STIRAP_rev5} is a technique for coherent manipulation of quantum states based on the adiabatic following of the eigenstates of a slowly varying Hamiltonian~\cite{ref:Messiah,ref:Griffiths}.
+The adiabatic theorem~\cite{ref:Messiah,ref:Griffiths}, according to which a quantum system subjected to a slow varying Hamiltonian evolves in such a way to keep constant the populations of the instantaneous eigenstates of the Hamiltonian (the so called adiabatic following of the eigenstates of the Hamiltonian), is a key tool in quantum technologies.
+Indeed, it allows for efficiently manipulating the state of the relevant quantum system~\cite{ref:Lidar2018,ref:Santos2020,ref:Ilin2021,ref:Pys2022,ref:Coello2022}.
+Stimulated Raman Adiabatic Passage (STIRAP)~\cite{ref:STIRAP_rev1,ref:STIRAP_rev2,ref:STIRAP_rev3,ref:STIRAP_rev4,ref:STIRAP_rev5} is a widely used technique lying in the realm of adiabatic evolutions.
 The standard scheme is aimed at realizing a complete population transfer from one state to another, which is realized by exploitation of a Raman coupling scheme involving an auxiliary state coupled to the other two through suitable pulses having time-dependent amplitudes.
 The specific features of such pulses should ensure the validity of the adiabatic approximation and make an eigenstate of the time-dependent Hamiltonian coincide with the initial state of the system at the beginning of the process and with the target state at the end of the application of the pulses.
+This technique is still extensively studied~\cite{,ref:Cinins2022,ref:Liu2023,ref:Genov2023} and improvements of the original scheme have been proposed, for example including shortcuts to adiabaticity, which allow for shortening the duration of the process~\cite{ref:Guery2019,ref:Stefanatos2020,ref:Stefanatos2022,ref:Messikh2022,ref:Evange2023}, though this modified technique has the disadvantage of requiring a more complicated apparatus to implement additional Hamiltonian terms necessary for the shortcuts.